Cleveland-Chicago White Sox Runs

 1 run, 1 hit, 0 errors, 0 left on.
 White sox 1, Indians 0.

-White sox eighth.
-Adam Engel homers to center field.
-Luis Robert strikes out swinging.
-Yoan Moncada flies out to deep center field to Delino DeShields.
+White sox sixth.
+James McCann homers to left field.
+Danny Mendick called out on strikes.
+Leury Garcia strikes out swinging.
+Yoan Moncada walks.
+Yasmani Grandal doubles to center field.
+Yoan Moncada scores.
 Jose Abreu strikes out swinging.